Finland backs ESM bond-buying on primary market

 “It could be sufficient to have a mechanism lasting two years.”

-Katainen said he remained opposed to any solution involving mutualisation of debt and did not support giving a banking license to the two euro zone rescue funds.
+Katainen said he remained opposed to any solution involving mutualisation of debt and did not support giving a banking licence to the two euro zone rescue funds.